Tribler/docker-tribler-dev/README.md

 docker build -t tribler/docker-tribler-dev docker-tribler-dev
 ```

-When the image is pulled or built it can be run by:
+When the image is pulled or built, it can be run by executing this command:

 ```shell
 sudo docker run -it --rm \